How an MSP can increase the efficiency of your contingent workforce

 What trends do you expect to emerge or accelerate in this area in 2017?

 Kathleen: "I clearly see a shift away from vendor neutrality.
-In today's tight talent market, companies are starting to realize the benefit of working with experts in their market that know how to compete and drive the best talent to your organization.
+In today's tight talent market, companies are starting to realize the benefit of working with experts in their market who know how to compete and drive the best talent to your organization.
 This does not happen by sending out a requisition to 20 vendors at the same time."

 John: "This formulates through the close working relationship across all business areas with a select few recruitment experts and partners."